The Complete Guide to Series Funding – Pre-Seed to E

-Raising equity can be a sluggish process as you try to explain your business to potential investors to convince them to invest.
-A round of raising capital can take around three to four months.
-You should anticipate that each round will take at least this much time.
-The actual time may vary depending on any number of factors such as the scale of the round, past successes, key metrics, etc. Another important aspect of raising capital that entrepreneurs need to keep in mind is that some rounds may take even longer than usual.
-This can raise the risk of the company running out of money before they are able to complete any funding rounds.
+Raising equity can be a sluggish process as you try to explain your business to potential equity investors to convince them to invest.
+A round of equity funding can take around three to four months.
+You should anticipate that each round of funding will take at least this much time.
+The actual time may vary depending on any number of factors such as the scale of the round, track record of past successes, key metrics, etc. Another important aspect of startup funding that entrepreneurs need to keep in mind is that some rounds may take even longer than usual.
+This can raise the risk of the company running out of money before they are able to complete any rounds of funding.

 Related: Find the right investment relief, if you are a UK tax-payer, through our guide on IR, ER, SEIS or EIS

 You need to bear in mind that with equity funding, as each fundraising round is completed, you will not be the sole decision owner of the company.
-When you fundraise for equity, investors receive a stake in your company and its performance, in exchange for the money they invest.
-Despite these ordeals, countless entrepreneurs run fundraising campaigns every year as a way to raise capital for their business.
+When you fundraise for equity, new investors receive a stake in your company and its performance, in exchange for the money they invest.
+Despite these ordeals, countless entrepreneurs go through venture funding campaigns every year as a way to raise capital for their businesses.